 Let’s delve into the fascinating concept of the afterburn effect and its powerful role in maximizing the calorie-burning potential of resistance training.
 As someone who is dedicated to maintaining a healthy lifestyle, I find it essential to comprehend how certain exercises go beyond the duration of the workout itself, enabling our bodies to continue burning calories long after we’ve completed our training.

-See also How many calories in soya chunks curry
+See also How many calories are you eating on weight watchers

 Resistance training, also known as strength training or weightlifting, is an exercise modality that involves utilizing external resistance, such as dumbbells, resistance bands, or bodyweight, to improve muscular strength, endurance, and overall fitness.
 While many people associate the benefits of resistance training solely with building lean muscle mass, there is another extraordinary advantage that shouldn’t be overlooked: the afterburn effect.